UedaTakeyuki/mh-z19/README.md

 ./autostart.sh --on
 ```

-You can tTurn off this as follows:
+You can turn off this as follows:

 ```
 ./autostart.sh --off